SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 *"Behind every percentage point lies a human story.
 The hotel owner in Prague who had to lay off staff she'd known for decades.
 The tour guide in Barcelona who spoke to empty squares.
 The restaurant owner in Rome who served meals to empty tables.
 This wasn't just economic data—this was the story of an entire continent learning what silence sounded like."*

 **The Existential Question:**
-*"As borders slammed shut and planes were grounded, one question haunted every tourism professional across the EU27: Would people ever travel again?
+*"As borders slammed shut and planes were grounded, one question haunted every tourism professional across the EU: Would people ever travel again?
 Could an industry built on human connection survive in a world suddenly afraid of human contact?"*

 ---